martinvelez/blog/_drafts/building-a-code-snippet-search-engine.md

 on June 13, 2016.
 We downloaded it on August 3, 2016.

 We downloaded the stackoverflow.com-Posts.7z, a 8.8G file.
-This compressed file contains a 44G file caled Posts.xml  There is no detailed description but it appears to contain all of the Stack Overflow posts, which consists of questions and answers.
+This compressed file contains a 44G file caled Posts.xml.
+There is no detailed description but it appears to contain all of the Stack Overflow posts, which consists of questions and answers.
 For our purposes, this dataset appears to be large enough to build a seed database of snippets.